gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 ### Use the SSH Key

-As part of the one-time setup process described earlier, you configured an SSH key for accessing Gruntwork modules.
+As part of the one-time setup process described earlier, you configured an SSH key to access Gruntwork modules.
 In the workspace settings, select the SSH key you previously added.

 ![Choose the private SSH key](/img/guides/working-with-code/tfc/tfc-workspace-ssh.png)